 With most modern radios, within the menu settings, you can find the 'Time Out Timer' or 'TOT'.
 For remote operating, I understand that this should be set to 3 minutes.
 This is a safety feature for remote operating (eg. in the event of losing Internet connection) whereby the transmitter having been turned on for 3 minutes will automatically switch off - from transmit to receive.

-The following images give you some idea of my remote radio setup.
-This configuration which I use is only one of those available.
+The following images give you some idea of this remote radio setup.

 Remote operating from the home Qth.
 (Control End)